 The detector for RGB images serves as input for the late fusion methods, generates pseudo-labels for the training of the event-based camera detector, and represents a baseline for the fusion methods.
-As described in Subsection III-B, we first trained the YoloV7 CNN [34]-[36] on the nuImages Dataset [67].
-Since the TUMTraf Dataset family considers roadside perspective, we finetuned the CNN to our TUMTraf Highway [68] and TUMTraf Intersection Dataset [69] using transfer learning.
+As described in Subsection III-B, we first trained the YoloV7 CNN [34]-[36] on the nuImages [63] dataset.
+Since the TUMTraf Dataset family considers roadside perspective, we finetuned the CNN to our TUMTraf Highway [64] and TUMTraf Intersection Dataset [65] using transfer learning.
 So, we significantly increased the detection performance from 0.36 mAP to 0.85 mAP on our combined TUMTraf test set.

 Based on the RGB detector mentioned above and the extrinsic calibration, we generated the TUMTraf Event Dataset with pseudo-labels.
 We trained several object detectors for early and late fusion.
 The training with "L-EB" labels on event-based frames creates a robust detector for the event-based camera (EB), which we used for our late fusion approaches SLF and STLF.
-However, we trained the early fusion methods EF-1
+However, we trained the early fusion methods EF-1 and EF-2 on the combined RGB-event-based images.
+Here, we used the labels "L-EB" for EF-1 and "L-RGB" for EF-2.
+We want to emphasize that our training is based on the optimized variant of our training and validation set.
+Furthermore, we perform the evaluation on the carefully manually corrected test set.
+To measure the results, we used the toolkits of [35] and [68].